rism-digital/kapellmeisterbuch/README.md

 npm install
 ```

+#### Running on local machine
-when you have installed all the node modules just run
+When you have installed all the node modules just run:

 ```bash
 node server.js